hoavu-cs/ProofBFS/README.md

 python -m src.goal_latex
 ```

-Enter a `{stem}_statements.json` path.
+Enter a `{stem}_statements.txt` path.
 The script uses an LLM to filter derived statements to those relevant to the proof chain and writes:

 - `{stem}_final_proof.tex`